For the Rookies: The Best Way to Take CBD

 - You will never be worried about dosage because you know exactly how much CBD is within each capsule.

-- As with CBD oil, there is very few other ingredients.
+- As with CBD oil, there are very few other ingredients.

-- If you have tried CBD oil and just can’t stand the taste, these capsules give the same benefits without the distinct hemp flavor
+- If you have tried CBD oil and just can’t stand the taste, capsules lack the distinct hemp flavor

 - To date, capsules are not as widely available as oils, and cannot always be found in the same variety of strengths.